JYMarz/Lumix_wifi_tether/README.md

 The third is the port number on which the handshake with the camera is made (see the doc), by default, it is 60606

-Parameter number 4 is “true” if you intend to use Bluetooth, “false” otherwise.
+Parameter number 4 is â€œtrueâ€� if you intend to use Bluetooth, â€œfalseâ€� otherwise.

-Parameter number 5 is “true” if you are using Yolo detection, “false” otherwise.
+Parameter number 5 is â€œtrueâ€� if you are using Yolo detection, â€œfalseâ€� otherwise.

-Parameter 6 is “true” if you want to connect to the camera, “false” just for test purposes.
+Parameter 6 is â€œtrueâ€� if you want to connect to the camera, â€œfalseâ€� just for test purposes.

 You must pass the parameters in this order.

-Usage
+##Usage

 Once you have adapted the configuration and launcher files,